ForNeVeR/tdlib.native/Readme.md

 How to build
 ------------

-Push the tag to this repository.
+Push a version tag (`v1.x.x`) to this repository.
 CI servers will do their job and upload the artifacts to the [Releases][releases] page.

 How to pack to NuGet
 --------------------